bdusell/webfont-generator/README.md

 -----

 The driver script is `generate-webfonts`.
-At its most basic, it accepts a font file as its argument and spits out all of the converted fonts and a CSS stylesheet containing the appropriate `@font-face` rule to the directory specified by `-o`.
+At its most basic, it accepts a font file as its argument and spits out all of the converted fonts to a directory.

-    ./bin/generate-webfonts -o assets MyFont.ttf
+It can also generate CSS for the appropriate `@font-face` rule as well.

-The command above, which uses the default settings, generates the following
+    ./bin/generate-webfonts -o assets MyFont.ttf --css MyFont.css

-files:
+The command above, which uses the default output formats, generates the following files:

-* `assets/MyFont.css`
+* `MyFont.css`
 * `assets/MyFont.woff`
 * `assets/MyFont.woff2`
 * `assets/MyFont.ttf`
 * `assets/MyFont.eot`
 * `assets/MyFont.svg`

-The file `assets/MyFont.css` will contain the following:
+The file `MyFont.css` will contain the following:

 ```css
 @font-face {